HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_using_opensearch/access/index.md

 ### Via Practitioner Studio SideNav search bar

-1. Click the search icon on the upper left side of Practitioner Studio when the Side Nav is open.
+1. Click the search icon located on the upper left side of Practitioner Studio when the Side Navigation is open.

     ![](../../../assets/HCL_Search_Access_Page_Via_PS_Sidenav_1.png)